H-M-H-cmd/wati-order-notifications-plugin/README.md

 ## Installation

 1. Install and activate WooCommerce
-2. Install and activate CartFlows Pro (required for abandoned cart features)
+2. Install and activate WooCommerce Cart Abandonment Recovery Pro (required for abandoned cart features)
 3. Upload the plugin to WordPress
 4. Activate the plugin
 5. Configure WATI API settings